iiitv/hackathon-team-builder/README.md

 # Hackathon Team Builder
 A platform for building better hackathon teams.

+**Note**: This project is discontinued as of now.
+Anyone willing to work on this can contribute.
+Ping [@singhpratyush](https://github.com/singhpratyush) for queries.

 ## Main Features
 * Registration for participants
   * Entering basic details